jj09/jj09.github.io/_posts/2022-12-15-the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 Book.find({})
 {% endhighlight %}

-To make data accessible through GraphQL, we need to add `Book` type to GraphQL schema and `books` query that returns array of `Book` elements in `src/models/typeDefs.js`:
+To make data accessible through GraphQL, we need to add `Book` type to GraphQL schema and `books` query that returns an array of `Book` elements in `src/models/typeDefs.js`:

 {% highlight javascript %}
 import gql from 'graphql-tag';